Kyrgyzstan - Country Commercial Guide

 Visa Requirements

 You must have a valid U.S. passport to visit the Kyrgyz Republic.
-Your passport must be valid for minimum six months from the date of entry into the Kyrgyz Republic and must have at least one full blank page if you are applying for a visa.
+Your passport must be valid for a minimum period of six months from the date of entry into the Kyrgyz Republic and must have at least one full blank page if you are applying for a visa.

-A visa-free regime for citizens of some states, including the United States of America, was introduced in July 2012.
-U.S. citizens are permitted to enter the country for tourism for up to 60 days without a visa; U.S. citizens who intend to stay in the Kyrgyz Republic beyond 60 days must register with their district State Registration Service Office at https://grs.gov.kg/ru/.
+A visa-free regime for citizens of some countries, including the United States of America, was introduced in July 2012.
+U.S. citizens are permitted to enter the country for tourism for up to 60 days without a visa; U.S. citizens who intend to stay in the Kyrgyz Republic beyond 60 days must register with their district State Registration Service Office at https://grs.gov.kg/ru/ or may apply for a visa on arrival at Manas International Airport.
 It is illegal to engage in religious activity, beyond attending weekly services, on a tourist visa.
 Travelers should apply for the correct category of visa for their purpose of travel.
 For the most up-to-date visa information and information regarding entry/exit requirements, contact the Embassy of the Kyrgyz Republic in Washington D.C.

-Individuals traveling to the Kyrgyz Republic to perform religious work or work in affiliation with any religious organization in any capacity are required by national law to declare so on their visa applications and must obtain a work visa and register with the Office of Religious Affairs after arrival.
-The Embassy recommends that U.S. citizens traveling in the Kyrgyz Republic also obtain Kazakh visas, as commercial air travel out of the Kyrgyz Republic is limited and U.S. citizens may need to travel through Kazakhstan to return to the United States.
+Individuals traveling to the Kyrgyz Republic to perform religious work or work in affiliation with any religious organization in any capacity are required by national law to declare so on their visa applications, and must obtain a work visa and register with the Office of Religious Affairs after arrival.
 Some HIV/AIDS entry restrictions exist for visitors and foreign residents in the Kyrgyz Republic.
 The law states that visitors staying more than one month must present evidence that they are HIV-negative.
 This restriction has not been actively enforced, but enforcement could begin without notice.
 Please verify the status of this requirement with the Embassy of the Kyrgyz Republic before you travel.

-The Kyrgyz Republic allows travelers to enter and exit the country with up to the equivalent of 10,000 USD.
-For sums greater than 10,000 USD, a customs declaration is required.
+The Kyrgyz Republic allows travelers to enter and exit the country with up to the equivalent of $10,000 .
+For sums greater than $10,000, a customs declaration is required.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.